hgonomeg/bansu/API_DOCUMENTATION.md

   // Null on success
   error_message?: string | null
   job_id?: null | #/components/schemas/String
   // Position counted from 0.
-Null if the job is being processed without a queue queue_position?: integer | null
+Null if the job is being processed without a queue. queue_position?: integer | null
 }
 ```